It’s February, 2020, and my youngest kid has seen a lot of great TV and movies.

 I was born in 1971, which put me at ground zero for all sorts of Saturday morning mayhem, syndicated afternoon fisticuffs, and imported Japanese destruction.
 These were revealed, in the cold light of adulthood, to be more than a little phony.
 Captain Marvel never once fought Mr. Mind’s Monster Society of Evil, because he was too busy reminding Timmy not to go whitewater rafting on a full stomach.
 The Sleestak had these crossbows which were slightly less threatening than a Nerf gun.
 Steve Austin and Jaime Sommers did indeed fight Bigfoot and the Fembots once or twice, but they spent most of their time driving around Burbank looking for counterfeiters in turtleneck sweaters.
-Batman only got a third season by cutting the budget by two-thirds and double-banking episodes to turn into feature films for South America.
-Goldar, Silvar, and Gam fought the same monster for four episodes running because the producers couldn’t afford that many monster costumes.
+The Space Giants fought the same monster for four episodes in a row because the producers couldn’t afford a new monster costume every week.

 But a funny thing happened.
 I maintained my nostalgia for these shows regardless, collected them as best I could back in the heady, ridiculous days of VHS tape trading, and dumped them on my children in the early 2000s and watched them eat them up.
 Sometimes literally.
 Those tapes were kind of fragile, it turned out.
 Eventually, when they were a little older, and these old shows started coming out on DVD, we started watching them together with a little more structure, and added one or two similar programs that excited, thrilled, and occasionally traumatized British audiences in the mid-to-late 1970s to our rotation.